-Below, we’ll specifically discuss the deployment/implementation of existing strategies.
-If you are interested in learning how to create a strategy, I recommend you start with this Strategic Planning Process article.
+- If you want to learn how to create a strategy, start with this Strategic Planning Process article.

 The Rationale: Why We Need a System to Deploy a Strategy